seeq12/seeq-connector-sdk-java/README.md

     verifies that the template connector is able to index its signals and respond to data queries.**

 Now you're ready to start development!

+### Note: ###
+The setup process described above creates a seeq-link-sdk-debugging-agent/build/resources/main/data/agent-keys/agent. keys file, where the debugging agent stores its authentication keys.

+As long as you don’t delete this file, the debugging agent will remain authenticated, and there is no need to modify src/resources/data/keys/agent.otp again.
+If the file is deleted, you will need to repeat the setup process.

 ## Developing your Connector